OceanRamen/Brainstorm/README.md

 Use:
 - Hold z + 0-9 to save a state to slot
 - Hold x + 0-9 to load a state from slot

+# How to adjust keybinds
+1. Open up `main.lua`
+2. Locate the line `-- KEYBINDS --`
+3. Adjust the two variables `saveState` and `loadState` to change to your desired keybinds -- Make sure to leave in the quotation marks
+4. Save and exit the file, your keybinds will now be aplied when you next reload the mod!